-The Program Steering Group (PSG) has had a strong role in defining the strategic direction of TB REACH as the governance was being setup.
+The Program Steering Group (PSG) has helped define the strategic direction of TB REACH as the governance was being setup.
 However, most decisions around TB REACH calls for funding and the like are made in direct consultation with donors, and the role of the PSG has been diminished.

-In TB REACH 3.0 a reconstituted TB Think Tank is envisaged that focuses on primary donors as well as opinion leaders outside the traditional TB space to help promote new ideas and approaches.
-These may include private sector constituencies, universities and other health areas.
+In TB REACH 3.0 a reconstituted TB Think Tank is envisaged that focuses on primary donors as well as civil society/community and TB program representations to keep the group manageable, and ensure involvement.